Stability conditions and braid group actions on affine $A_n$ quivers: Introduction

+Seidel and Thomas showed that the spherical subgroup of the derived category of of type $A$ quiver is isomorphic to the braid group of type $A$.
+Ikeda can apply this result directly to determine the group of autoequivalences of derived category of the type $A$ quiver algebras.

-For affine type $A_n$ quivers, we follow the method by Khovanov-Seidel-Thomas \cite{KhSe}\cite{ST} with the result by Gadbled-Thiel-Wagner \cite{GTW} to show that the spherical subgroup $\mathrm{Sph}(\tilde{A}_{n,N})$ is isomorphic to the affine type A braid group $B_{\tilde{A}_n}$.
+For the quiver of affine type $A$, we will apply Gadbled-Thiel-Wagner's work of the faithfulness of the categorical action.
+The main idea of their proof is to associate the geometric intersection number of curves on the disc and the Poincare polynomial of morphisms between objects of the category.
+Then we rework the procedure of Seidel-Thomas \cite[section 4]{ST} and show that the spherical subgroup $\mathrm{Sph}(\tilde{A}_{n,N})$ is isomorphic to the affine type $A$ braid group $B_{\tilde{A}_n}$.